 Power of Group Discussion

 Watching a class take off in an unexpected direction and explore a topic fully is very satisfying for an instructor.
 It is also something not commonly seen in many discussion boards.
 Asynchronous tools, such as the discussion board, greatly extend the amount of time it takes to explore a topic.
 Synchronous tools, if scheduling issues can be resolved, allow such interaction to happen much more rapidly.
-Even if all participants do not have microphones and must rely on chat for communication - the conversation unfolds much faster and often goes into greater depth.
+Even if all participants do not have microphones and must rely on chat for communication - the conversation unfolds much faster and may go into greater depth.

 Power of the Instructor's Voice

 Most of you love your content and want students to appreciate it as well.
 You convey your enthusiasm for your content through your voice, your gestures, your presence, and your tone.
 Such cues are absent in most asynchronous tools and must be approximated with emoticons and additional explanation.
-Synchronous tools, although not perfect, do a good job of delivering audio and do allow you to improvise during a session.
+Synchronous tools, although not perfect, do a good job of delivering audio and do allow you to improvise slightly during a session.